Ignat Bednarik: Later work

 The violence of World War I brought an abrupt halt to his heady and coloured symbolist compositions.
 As a member of the War Team of Artists and Sculptors set up in Iaşi by Queen Marie, during the time when Bucharest was occupied by German forces, Bednarik employed all his graphic skill in vigorous depictions of conflict and hardships.

 Between 1915 and 1927, Bednarik held eight individual watercolour exhibitions in Bucharest and, in 1928, one in New York City.
 He also executed a series of works which were designed as an overlook of typical scenes from Romanian daily life.
 Towards 1947, partially recovering his sight after a period of almost total blindness, he painted a number of canvases depicting characters from old Bucharest, or scenes from Romanian history (The Execution of Gheorghe Doja, 1954).
 In 1956, a retrospective of the work of Ignat Bednarik was organised in Bucharest by the Union of Artists.

+Illness and death

 In 1961 he went completely blind.
 He died two years later.